freedib/lldbmi2/README.md

   - The code is complex and not easy to debug for a newcomer.

 LLDBMI2 is a lightweight alternative to LLDB-MI on Mac OS X. It allows:
-- Debug a local pplication
+- Debug a local application
 - Attach to a running process.

 It should be useful for Mac OS x users until LLDB-MI gets enough maturity or when Eclipse will support directly LLDB.